mindkin/hourfleet/docs/youprovide.md

 The next step is to configure your Hourfleet tenancy with your Stripe API keys.
 This enables your Hourfleet tenancy to bill your customers when they use your car sharing service.

-From your Stripe Dashboard, click `Developers` and then `API Keys'.
+From your Stripe Dashboard, click `Developers` and then `API Keys`.

 ![Stripe Menu](images/stripe-menu.png)

 On the right you'll then see a panel which contains two API keys
 ![Stripe API Keys](images/stripe-keys.png)

 Save the `Publishable crowd` key.
-Then click `Reveal live key token` and the `Secret key' will be displayed.
+Then click `Reveal live key token` and the `Secret key` will be displayed.
 It's secret for a reason - don't leave this lying around!

 Send both keys to `admin@mindkin.co.nz` and then delete any reference to these keys from your computer.
 Remember to check your email's Sent Items too.